abusufianshibli/DataStructure-Codecamp/README.md

 - Node to remove has a left subtree but no right subtree
   - After removing the element the next node will be successor of the removed node
 - Node to remove has a both left subtree and right subtree

   - Node to remove has both left and right subtree.
 Now question is which side of the next node will be the successor?
 The answer is both.
-Successor can be either the largest value in the left subtree
+Successor can be either the largest value in the left subtree or smallest value in the right subtree.

+### Tree Traversals

+There are four types of traverse order.

+- Pre order
+  - Prints before the recursive calls
+- In order
+  - Prints between the recursive calls
+- Post order
+  - Prints after the recursive calls
+- Level order

+#### Pre Order

+In pre order traverse we have to traverse left most of the tree first.
+After reaching at the bottom then we need to step back to immediet root of the left child and goes to right node.

 ## New keywords/ term that I didn't know before